relf/pyDOE3/README.md

 import pyDOE2

 levels = [2, 3, 4]  # Three factors with 2, 3 or 4 levels respectively.
-reduction = 3       # Reduce the number of experiment to approximately a third.
+reduction = 3       # Reduce the number of experiments to approximately a third.

 pyDOE2.gsd(levels, reduction)
 ```